kwen1000/python-django-securitycamera-fullstack/README.md

-# python django security camera fullstack
+# python security camera

+UNDER CONSTRUCTION.
+Still working on code.

+Only the basics work right now.

 Create a new administrator login with `$ python manage.py createsuperuser`.